Inder-singh001/inder/Readme1.md

  >- Delete Page Header as we assign the Feed Header to it.
  >- Now open Explore page. add Header and Segmentcontainer.
 Add Segment button in Segmentcontainer as required.
  >- Add icon and Text to Segment Button and make it responsive by adding GenericItem and name them.
+ >- Choose Profile.
+In Header Toolbox, add Menu button in ButtonSet and text in BarTitle.
+Mark their position and size of the tilte.
+ >- Now open the Menu folder, click on Content--> click on List --> Delete MyautoItems.
+Add GenericItem --> add Text to it.
  >-
 ## Advantages
 - Trusted by a wide range of developers